klroth/datasciencecoursera/README.md

 # datasciencecoursera

-This is for a the Coursera Data Science Specialization.
+This is for the Coursera Data Science Specialization.